-Just like VenueService, EventService is a direct subclass of BaseEntityService with the added twist that it supports querying events by category.
+One additional functionality we will implement is querying events by category.
 We can use URLs like /rest/events?category=1 to retrieve all concerts, for example (1 is the category id of concerts).
 This is done by overriding the extractPredicates method to handle any query parameters (in this case, the category parameter).